Our goal is to share information and products that are truly helpful to renters.

-How to find a cheap apartment, or at least, lower your rent
+How to find a cheap apartment for rent, or at least, lower your rent

 Most recommendations are that your rent should not exceed 30% of your monthly income.
 So if you follow that recommendation, you shouldn’t have any trouble paying rent, right?
 Actually, the 30% recommendation is pretty outdated, like from the early ’80s.
 Housing costs have increased, debt has grown at a crazy rate, and people of all backgrounds are really struggling, and finding a cheap apartment for rent is not easy.

 11 Tips to find a cheap apartment for rent or pay less rent